Audience Atlas Aotearoa (New Zealand)

-A major new study of New Zealanders’ cultural habits and preferences has revealed significant challenges to successful audience and organisational development within New Zealand arts organisations and the sector at large.
+A major study of New Zealanders’ cultural habits and preferences has revealed both significant challenges and huge opportunity for audience and organisational development in New Zealand.

-Further data on individual organisations is available.
-Contact email@example.com to discuss a deeper dive.
+Further data on individual organisations is also available.
+Contact firstname.lastname@example.org to discuss options.

 This iteration of Audience Atlas couldn’t come at a more important time for New Zealand’s cultural sector as it adapts to the realities of the pandemic and beyond.